maxnilz/compiledb-plus/README.md

 This project is a fork of [compiledb](https://github.com/nickdiego/compiledb) maintained by [Nick Yamane](https://github.com/nickdiego).
-Since the PRs to the origin were pending and inactive for quite a long time, here is an attempt to patch the origin project with this new package name called `compiledb-plus`.
+Since the PRs to the origin were pending and inactive for quite a long time, e.g., [this](https://github.com/nickdiego/compiledb/pull/93), here is an attempt to patch the origin project with this new package name called `compiledb-plus`.

 We express our gratitude to the original author(s) for their valuable contribution which made this fork possible.
 Any issues, questions, or contributions pertaining to the additions in this fork should be directed to this repository, not